The University is a public institution, established for the benefit of the South Australian community.

 As a member of the University of Adelaide community you are a Public Officer under the Independent Commissioner Against Corruption Act 2012 (SA).
 All University Officers, employees (including those seconded to other organisations), titleholders, consultants and contractors providing services to the University are considered "Public Officers".

 As a Public Officer you have a responsibility to report all incidents of apparent or actual Fraud or Corruption in the workplace.

-Complaints or reports under the Independent Commissioner Against Corruption Act 2012 (SA) should be made to the Office of Public Integrity.
+Complaints or reports under the Independent Commissioner Against Corruption Act 2012 (SA) should be made to the Office for Public Integrity.
 For more information about your reporting obligations or how to make a report please refer to the University's ICAC resources for Public Officers webpage and Reporting to Office for Public Integrity website.

 The Australian Charities and Not-for-profits Commission (ACNC) is a government organisation that manages a register of charities in Australia.
 The University of Adelaide is on the ACNC's Charity Register and must comply with a number of ongoing obligations to remain on the list.